 7 Reasons Why Dog Obesity is Dangerous

-The truth is, most pet parents take dog obesity so very lightly.
-While it is true that obese dogs look cuter, funnier and cuddlier, obesity is one of the top health threats for our furbabies.
+Updated: June 25, 2024The truth is, most pet parents take dog obesity so very lightly.
+While it is true that obese dogs may look cuter, funnier and cuddlier, obesity is one of the top health threats for our furbabies.

-As technology and science continues to evolve, our pets now have higher chances of living longer compared to before, so many pet parents think dog obesity isn't such a big deal.
+As technology and science continue to evolve, our pets now have higher chances of living longer compared to before, so many pet parents think dog obesity isn't such a big deal.
 More illnesses and diseases have become treatable (and can be prevented) and a lot of pet products are available to help our pets live happier and hassle-free lives.
 But there's a downside to that because once your dog develops the bad effects of obesity, it can become a life-long dilemma.

 Here, we've come up with the negative impacts dog obesity can cause you and ways to help your dog to either stay away or recover from it.